 The findings, if accepted, do not look good for the development of insolvency law and practice, much in need of 21st century reform.
-It is of concern given a respectable view that if there were choice in insolvency between a good profession and a good law, the former would be preferred.
+It is of concern given what is a respectable view that if there were choice in insolvency between a good profession and a good law, the former would be preferred.

 Accepting that major insolvency reform is not likely in Australia, the message from the thesis might be to work on insolvency practitioners themselves, and those that seek to represent them.

-A recent 2019 thesis [Insolvency] Practitioners Perspectives: Experiences Adhering to Legal and Ethical Regulatory Standards – will be of interest to many working and studying in insolvency, in Australia, and overseas.
+A recent 2019 doctoral thesis [Insolvency] Practitioners Perspectives: Experiences Adhering to Legal and Ethical Regulatory Standards – will be of interest to many working and studying in insolvency, in Australia, and overseas.

 As the abstract explains, the thesis is a phenomenological examination of the experiences of Australian corporate insolvency practitioners in meeting their legal and ethical regulatory standards, at a specific moment in time.
 Qualitative interviews of practitioners were undertaken between July 2017 and October 2017.